In-Game Advertising

 2. Transparency and Control: In server-side bidding, publishers set the floor price for the auction.
 However, they have no control over who the buyer can and cannot be, as the auction process is not transparent.
 However, with client-side bidding, publishers can choose the buyers by using wrappers.
 This enables them to see which buyers are bidding on the ad space.
 Publishers can also add and remove demand sources in client-side bidding to exclude or include some advertisers as they wish.

-Both header bidding solutions, be it server-side or client-side, have the same idea behind their process.
-Both enable publishers to auction off their ad inventories to ad exchanges, networks, SSPs, and other demand partners.
-However, as we stated above, the key difference between server-side header bidding and client-side header bidding is that in S2S header bidding, the bidding takes place on an external ad server, while client-side header bidding utilizes the user’s browser to run auctions.
+Both server-side and client-side header bidding function similarly, allowing publishers to auction their ad inventories to ad exchanges, networks, SSPs, and other demand partners.
+The critical difference is that in server-side header bidding (S2S), the bidding occurs on an external ad server, while client-side header bidding uses the user’s browser to run auctions.

 Here’s what the S2S header bidding process looks like: